Regression Analysis > ANCOVA

 - The dependent variable and covariate should be continuous variables (measured on an interval scale or ratio scale.)

-- Observations should be independent.
-In other words, don’t put participants into more than one group.
+- Make sure observations are independent.
+In other words, don’t put people into more than one group.

-- Normality: the dependent variable should be roughly normally distributed for each of category of independent variables.
+- Normality: the dependent variable should be roughly normal for each of category of independent variables.

 - Data should show homogeneity of variance.

-- The covariate and dependent variable (at each level of the independent variable) should be linearly related.
+- The covariate and dependent variable (at each level of independent variable) should be linearly related.

 - Your data should be homoscedastic of Y for each value of X.

-- There should be no interaction between the covariate and the independent variable.
+- The covariate and the independent variable shouldn’t interact.
 In other words, there should be homogeneity of regression slopes.

 Bonate, P. (2000).
 Analysis of Pretest-Posttest Designs.
 CRC Press.

 Horn, R. (n.d.).
 Understanding Analysis of Covariance.
 Retrieved October 26, 2017 from: http://oak.ucc.nau.edu/rh232/courses/eps625/